 CSC provides both high-performance Lustre filesystems (like Triton) and archive systems.

 In our data management section, we provide many more links to long-term data repositories, archival, and so on.
-The OpenScience.fi project is state-supported and has a lot more information on data.
-They also provide some data storage focused on safety and longer-term storage, though they are harder to use.
+The OpenScience.fi project is state-supported and has a lot more information on data (maybe fairdata.fi is the new site?).
+They also provide some data storage focused on safety and longer-term storage (like IDA), though they are not very used at Aalto because we provide such good services locally.

 Triton and Aalto Linux workstations come with a lot of scientific software installed, with in the Lmod system.
 If you are the primary user of a workstation, you can install Ubuntu packages yourself (and if you aren’t, you should ask to be).
 If you use Triton or are in a Science-IT department, it can be worth asking Science-IT about software you need - we are experts in this and working to simplify the mess that scientific software is.
-Windows workstations can have things automatically installed, but you’ll have to find the method from the ITS instructions above.
+Windows workstations can have things automatically installed, check the windows page.

 Triton and Aalto workstations have the central software available, currently for laptops you are on your own.

-software.
-We are working to unify the software stack available on
+search for available software.
+We are working to unify the software

 CSC also has a lot of software.
 Some is on CSC computers, some is exported to Triton.